-Trade and Other Receivables Т60

-EUR MILLION 2020 2019
+In millions of euros 2020 2019

 Trade receivables, net of provisions 300 431

 Unbilled accrued revenue, net of provisions 393 394

 Other receivables 63 50

 Total trade and other receivables 756 875

 Of which:

 Non-current 268 285

 Current 488 590

 Unbilled accrued revenue represents revenue recognised, but not billed, for satellite capacity under long-term contracts.
 Billing will occur based on the terms of the contracts.
 The non-current balance represents entirely unbilled accrued revenue.
-Other receivables include € 21 million (2019: nil) to be received as part of the C-band repurposing project " Note 33.
+Other receivables include EUR 21 million (2019: nil) to be received as part of the C-band repurposing project (refer to Note 33).

-An amount of € 35 million (2019 : € 32 million) was expensed in 2020 reflecting an increase in the impairment of trade and other receivables.
+An amount of EUR 35 million (2019: EUR 32 million) was expensed in 2020 reflecting an increase in the impairment of trade and other receivables.
 This amount is recorded in 'Other operating expenses'.
-As at 31 December 2020, trade and other receivables with a nominal amount of € 102 million (2019: € 113 million) were impaired.
+As at 31 December 2020, trade and other receivables with a nominal amount of EUR 102 million (2019: EUR 113 million) were impaired.
 Movements in the provision for the impairment of trade and other receivables were as follows: